opreaadrian/opreaadrian.github.io/_posts/2016-09-05-using-es6-arrow-functions-in-production-ready-apps.md

 author: "Adrian Oprea"
 twitter: "@opreaadrian"
 keywords: javascript, es6, ecmascript, ecmascript 6, arrow functions, functions, production, apps, callbacks
-featured_image: /images/posts/load-balancing-websockets-behind-nginx/post.jpg
+featured_image: /images/posts/using-es6-arrown-functions-in-production-ready-apps/post.jpg
 ---

-Arrow functions are a great addition to the ECMAScript 6 standard.
+If you are just getting started with ES6, you might have heard about "fat arrow functions".
+They are a great addition to the ECMAScript 6 standard and their origin is probably the CoffeeScript function declaration.
 You can think of them as throwaway functions that a you can attach to a click or mouse event.
 There are a couple of ways to use arrow functions and we are going to go over each one in turn.

 ## Table of contents
 {:.no_toc}
 * Table of contents(will contain all headings execept the "Table of contents" one above) {:toc}